-Just as \newcite{brown1993mathematics} started with IBM Model~1 and build up to richer models, we can do the same.
-Extensions, resembling those of IBM Model~2 and the HMM aligner \cite{Vogel:1996:HWA:993268.993313} that generalize IBM Model 1, are easily bolted on to our proposed model as well.
+Just as \newcite{brown1993mathematics} started with IBM Model~1 and built up to richer models, we can do the same.
+Extensions, resembling those of IBM Model~2 and the HMM aligner \cite{Vogel:1996:HWA:993268.993313} that generalize IBM Model 1, are easily bolted onto our proposed model as well.
 If we are willing to perform approximate inference, we may also consider fertility as found in IBM Model 4.

 In order to extend our method to machine translation (MT) in any practical manner, we require an approximation to the softmax.
 Given that the softmax is already the bottleneck of neural MT models \cite{shi2017speeding}, we can not afford ourselves a ${\cal O}(|\xx|)$ slowdown during training.
 Many methods have been proposed for approximating the softmax \cite{goodman2001classes, bengio2003neural, gutmann2010noise}.
-More recently, \newcite{chen2016strategies} compared methods on neural language modeling and \newcite{Grave2017EfficientSA} proposed a GPU-friendly method.
+More recently, \newcite{chen2016strategies} compared methods on neural language modeling, and \newcite{Grave2017EfficientSA} proposed a GPU-friendly method.\looseness=-1